seelabs/scratch_docs/xls-xchainbridge.md

 The public key used to verify the attestation signature.

 ###### 2.3.3.1.7. `Signature`
-The signature bearing witness to the event on the other chain.
+The signature attesting to the event on the other chain.

 ###### 2.3.3.1.8. `WasLockingChainSend`
 A boolean representing the chain where the event occurred.